Add To Favorites

 Aboriginal Australian people created many beautiful bark "X-ray" paintings of the inner parts of animals, using what they knew about the animal as inspiration.
 Have students study these paintings for ideas.

 Students choose a favorite animal.
-Use Crayola Color Switchers Markers to outline the creature on white paper.
+Use Crayola Washable Markers to outline the creature on white paper.

 When finished, students should research the animal’s anatomy to see if they drew the innards accurately.